wavemaker/docs/website/blog/2021-12-17-angular-11-update.md

 ---
 ---

 WaveMaker generates code for applications based on Angular 10.
-As part of the continuous improvement efforts, we update the next major Angular version, 11.2.x, in the **release 10.11**, scheduled for the 23rd Dec 2021.
+As part of the continuous improvement efforts, we update WaveMaker to the next major Angular version, 11.2.x, in the **release 10.11**, scheduled for the 23rd Dec 2021.

 :::note
 Angular 10 is scheduled to reach the end of its support on 24th Dec 2021